Comparisons12 min read

 Mobile App

-Both tools have iOS and Android apps, but they're very different experiences.
-ClickUp's mobile app is feature-rich — maybe too feature-rich, because it can feel cramped and overwhelming on a phone screen.
-Basecamp's mobile app is clean and fast, reflecting the same simplicity as the web version.
+Both have iOS and Android apps, but they're very different experiences.
+ClickUp's mobile app is feature-rich — maybe too feature-rich, since it can feel cramped on a phone screen.
+Basecamp's mobile app is clean and fast, matching the simplicity of the web version.
 For quick async check-ins on the go, Basecamp is genuinely more pleasant to use.

 Winner: Tie (depends what you need)